 In order to upgrade to version 5.x of the CrashPlan app, you must have an on-premises master server.
-If you use the Code42 cloud with hosted keys or CrashPlan PRO, then your CrashPlan apps will upgrade to the most recent version of 4.x instead.
+If you use the Code42 cloud with hosted keys or CrashPlan for Small Business (previously CrashPlan PRO), then your CrashPlan apps will upgrade to the most recent version of 4.x instead.

 Version 5.2.x and later

 Enhanced archive key security support